Communication & Education

 - “Cradle Village” served as an educational and exhibition space for special Cradle to Cradle and sustainable educational projects and projects that could not be scaled yet, as well as booth space for NGOs.

-- Onsite ambassadors educated the public about the Lab’s concept at “Cradle Village” and 25 waste stations.
+- Onsite ambassadors educated the public about the Lab’s concept at “Cradle Village” and 23 waste collection stations.

 - The bands announced the sustainability concept from the stage.